 “In the Black community, a lot of times we’ll listen to and trust a leader in the community,” Bass explained.
 “For example, church is a big part of some of our upbringings, but even people who don’t go to church will listen to a pastor or a reverend or another leader in the community.”

-Bass said that the sharing of firsthand experiences and perspectives from those who have received the vaccine is an effective tool in relating to one another and discussing the subject.
+Bass said that he’s found that the sharing of firsthand experiences and perspectives from those who have received the vaccine is an effective tool in relating to one another and discussing the subject.

 To help share his own perspectives, he told his colleagues that he would get the vaccine once he became eligible, and he let those colleagues know when his own experience receiving both doses of the vaccine went well.
 Similarly, his own motivation to get vaccinated, he said, was inspired by seeing leaders he trusts do the same.

 “What pushed me to want to get vaccinated was when I saw Vice President Kamala Harris do it.
 I watched her get it and I thought ‘I’m going to go for it,’” Bass said.
 “Another person I really trusted is Anthony Fauci.
-Me personally, I just believe in the science over politics.”
+Personally, I just believe in the science.”

-Bass said that another helpful way to discuss the vaccine and help communities learn more or build confidence in their choice-making is through representation, including highlighting vaccination insights from a diverse array of individuals and cultures.
+Bass said that another helpful way to discuss the vaccine and help people learn more or build confidence in their choice-making is through representation and sharing insights from a diverse array of individuals and cultures.

 “Sometimes when we see somebody else who shares our experiences or our culture do something, it can be encouraging for us as well,” Bass said.